 The sCMOS detector is an integral part of a birefringent filter instrument being developed by NCAR’s High Altitude Observatory (HAO).
 This instrument will be deployed to the Lomnicky Peak Observatory in Slovakia at the end of March 2011 where it will be interfaced to an existing 20cm coronagraph built by the Zeiss Corporation from Germany.
 In addition, the detector will make high resolution (5.5 megapixel images at the diffraction limit of the coronagraph), and high cadence (30 frames per second) observations of the entire solar corona between ~1.1 and 2 solar radii at wavelengths between 540nm and 1083nm.

-Once the array detector is interfaced with the existing coronagraph, this instrument, the Coronal Multichannel Polarimeter – Slovakia (CoMP-S), will allow investigators to directly address two of the most important problems of the solar corona: (i) how is the solar corona heated and (ii) how and where do coronal mass ejections occur?
+Once the array detector is interfaced with the existing coronagraph, this instrument, the Coronal Multichannel Polarimeter – Slovakia (CoMP-S), will allow investigators to directly address two of the most important problems of the solar corona: (i) how the solar corona is heated and (ii) how and where coronal mass ejections occur.
 Both of these scientific questions require 2-D maps of coronal magnetic fields at high spatial resolution.
-Furthermore, these magnetic fields are dynamic and high cadence measurements are required to resolve their changing structure.
+Furthermore, these magnetic fields are dynamic, and high cadence measurements are required to resolve their changing structure.

-Until recently, camera technology could provide either high resolution or high frame rates but not both in the same package and usually not with the low levels of noise required for scientific grade images of the corona. sCMOS technology, with its megapixel array size, 50 frames per second readout rates with a global shutter and 2-3 electrons of read noise, will provide a quantum leap in solar observation science if the technology produces on its promises.
+Until recently, camera technology could provide either high resolution or high frame rates, but not both in the same package, and usually not with the low levels of noise required for scientific grade images of the corona. sCMOS technology, with its megapixel array size, 50 frames per second readout rates with a global shutter and 2-3 electrons of read noise, will provide a quantum leap in solar observation science if the technology produces on its promises.

 The calibration algorithms created will promote optimum efficiency and allow complete analysis of these images.
-The premise behind developing proper image processing technique is to facilitate constructing and operating the solar coronagraph, CoMP-S. CoMP-S will be a stand-alone coronagraph operated by Slovakia modeled on the current Coronal Multichannel Polarimeter (CoMP) (Tomczyk, Card, et al. 2008).
+The premise behind developing proper image processing technique is to facilitate constructing and operating the solar coronagraph, CoMP-S. CoMP-S will be a stand-alone coronagraph operated by Slovakia and modeled on the current Coronal Multichannel Polarimeter (CoMP) (Tomczyk, Card, et al. 2008).
 The functional capabilities of both devices seek to improve understanding of solar coronal heating (Tomczyk, McIntosh, et al. 2007).